antrea-io/antrea/docs/packetcapture-guide.md

         dstPort: 8080 # Destination port needs to be set when the protocol is TCP/UDP.
 ```

-The CRD above starts a new packet capture from a Pod named `frontend`
+The CR above starts a new packet capture of TCP flows from a Pod named `frontend`
 to the port 8080 of a Pod named `backend` using TCP protocol.
 It will capture the first 5 packets
-that meet this criterion and upload them to the specified file server.
+that meet this criterion and upload them to the specified sftp server.
 Users can download the
-packet file from the ftp server and analyze its contents with network diagnose tools
+packet file from the sftp server and analyze its contents with network diagnose tools
-like Wireshark or `tcpdump`.
+like Wireshark or tcpdump.